KardiaIO/kardia-web/README.md

 ============

 ## server.js
-A straight forward Node.js/Express server that takes on the role of traffic control.
+A straightforward Node.js/Express server that takes on the role of traffic control.
 It relays data to and from the Mobile Swift app, python server, as well as our demo web client.

 ### Cloudinary
 [Cloudinary](http://cloudinary.com/) allows webAppEKGAPI to use images while not having to store any locally.
 Rather all images used are stored in Kardia's cloudinary account.
 All stored images are given a url, which can be referred to when needed.